 Daylight floods a rural NH valley.
 A rooster crows in the village.
 The morning songbird chorus features mourning doves, red-wing blackbirds, a cardinal.
 The symphony will soon swell with grouse drumming, wood thrush flutes and a crescendo of warbler songs.

 Timber harvesting is regulated by the State of New Hampshire.
 If you think there are issues with an operation you can call one of the Division of Forests and Lands Forest Rangers.
-Numbers for the Forest Rangers are available on line at the Division of Forests and Lands just follow this link (add link to additional links web page)
+Numbers for the Forest Rangers are available on line at the Division of Forests and Lands, just follow this link.

-The Forest Society doesn't make recommendations on who youshould employ instead we would prefer you visit with the UNH Cooperative Extention Forestry Educator (County Forester) active in your county.
-For a list of County Foresters follow the link on our Additional links web page found here (add link to links web page) .
+The Forest Society doesn't make recommendations on who you should employ.
+Instead, we would prefer you visit with the UNH Cooperative Extention Forestry Educator (County Forester) active in your county.
+For a list of County Foresters, visit this page on the UNH Cooperative Extension website.